OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 description: Walkthrough of managing a QA environment in Azure
 author: ben.pearce@octopus.com
 visibility: private
-published: 2018-04-20
+published: 2018-05-31
 tags:
  - Walkthrough
  - Azure
- - New Releases
 ---

 In 2018.5, we have introduced the ability to manage your Azure deployment targets from within your deployment process.
 Using the Azure Powershell modules you can create Resource Groups and Web Apps within your Azure subscription, but you could not deploy your applications to them without some heavy lifting within Octopus.
+This will also be a technical overview of some of the topics discussed in [PaaS Deployment Targets](https://octopus.com/blog/paas-targets).

 In this blog post, I will walk-through a basic example of how you could manage a Web Application in QA environment, hosted in Azure, from setup to tear down, including the resources you need in Azure and Octopus to make it all happen.